Fin-tastic DIY Toddler Fishing Game: Craft + Science Experiment

 This is your toddler’s time to shine!!

-If you want to add even more science to your craft than the experiment you’ll hear about in the next step, the fish are a great activity.
+If you want to add even more science to your craft than the experiment you’ll hear about in the next step, the fish themselves are a great activity.
 A quick Google search will show you so many amazing fish your child can try to recreate!
-Maybe you can learn together why different fish have different colours, patterns and shapes!

-The simple way to do this is just put a few staples on your fish!!
+It is SO EASY to make your fish magnetic!!
+Just put a few staples on your fish!!

-Three in a row near the middle is what I’ve found works best.
+Three staples in a row near the middle is what I’ve found works best to make it a magnet fishing game.
 This gives enough for the magnet “bait” to pick them up.
 Depending on your magnet’s strength you may need more or less.

 Yes, adults probably need to use the stapler but kids can be involved too.
 If you’re comfortable, hold the fish in the stapler on a hard surface and let your older toddler press down on the stapler.